wschreyer/PENTrack/README.md

 Interaction of UCN with matter is described with the Fermi-potential formalism and the [Lambert model](https://en.wikipedia.org/wiki/Lambert%27s_cosine_law) or the MicroRoughness model (see [Z. Physik 254, 169--188 (1972)](http://link.springer.com/article/10.1007%2FBF01380066) and [Eur.
 Phys.
 J. A 44, 23-29 (2010)](http://ucn.web.psi.ch/papers/EPJA_44_2010_23.pdf)) for diffuse reflection, and includes spin flips on wall bounce.
 Protons and electrons do not have any interaction so far, they are just stopped when hitting a wall.

-A particle's spin can be tracked by integrating the Bloch equation.
+A particle's spin can be tracked by integrating the [Bargmann-Michel-Telegdi](https://doi.org/10.1007/s10701-011-9579-7) equation along a particle's trajectory.
 To reduce computation time a magnetic-field threshold can be defined to limit spin tracking to regions where the adiabatic condition is not fulfilled.

 Writing your own simulation